FriendsOfREDAXO/docker-demos/README.md

 ### With [`docker-compose`](https://docs.docker.com/compose/reference/overview/)

-Create a `docker-compose.yml` in your project directory with the following code:
+Create a `docker-compose.yml` in your project directory with the following code (Change the code as you need it!):

 ```yml
 version: '3'